ormi-fi/Ormi-Subgraph/README.md

  - Need to run the build so it generates a subgraph.yaml
  - Update the config file for which chain you are using.
 Set any addresses that dont apply to address(0)
  - Manually update the scripts in package.json
- - Prepare subgraph Scripts are manually set to network=Kovan and blockchain=ethereom.
+ - Prepare subgraph Scripts are manually set to network=Kovan and blockchain=ethereum.
 Will need to update for other chains
  - SLUG still needs to be manually adjusted in Scripts to what subgraph is being used

+ - npm run subgraph:codegen
+ - npm run subgraph:build
+ - graph deploy subgraph-Name
+  -- Choose hosted service and verify with key if prompted

 The Ormi Protocol subgraphs index data from the protocol smart contracts, and expose a GraphQL endpoint hosted by [The Graph](https://thegraph.com).